The many cast components used

 1944 production M4.
 Photo courtesy of Col. Renato Rocha.

-Baldwin built Shermans have been noted
+Baldwin built Shermans have been noted to have the tank's Ordnance

-to have the tank's Ordnance Serial Number stamped into the rear towing
+Serial Number stamped into both of the rear towing lugs, shown circled

-advise those looking for serial numbers to give preference to what is
+serial numbers to give preference to what is found on the rear towing

-found on the rear towing lugs, as the differential housing on a
+lugs, as the differential housing on a surviving Sherman may not be its

-numbers from the front lugs that did not match what was found on the
+did not match what was found on the rear, indicating that the original

-rear, indicating that the original differential housing had been
+differential housing had been replaced.

 The authors would gladly receive